 Or not to choose…

-If you don’t mind which college you go to, you can make an open application by choosing campus code 9 on your UCAS application.
+You can make an open application by choosing campus code 9 on your UCAS application.
 Your application will be assigned to a college or hall that has relatively fewer applications for your course in the year you apply.
-In 2015, 18% of applicants made an open application.
+In 2016, 19% of applicants made an open application.
 Tutors have no preference for direct or open applications: they are looking for the best applicants for their course.

 What’s the best college for...?